disposableraft/super-lamp/README.md

 ## Installation

 The fastest way to start classifying dogs is to do a "production" build.
+The model is < 100 mb, so hosted here on github.

 **Client Files**